-The Twist measure is the ideal companion of the gainbased measures because it helps to spot those systems requiring considerable effort from the user to achieve a certain level of gain.
-The CRP curve of a run can be paired with the DCG to evaluate the behavior of a system from the qualitative point-of-view by considering both utility and effort aspects.
-Previously we discussed some effort/gain plots showing how Twist can discriminate between equally good runs from the utility/gain viewpoint in terms of avoidable effort required on the part of the user; such plots can be the starting point for a thorough analysis of IR systems behavior by integrating them with plots of the CRP and DCG curves of a run as shown in Figure 11.
+The Twist measure is the ideal companion of the gain-based measures because it helps to spot those systems requiring huge or high effort to the user for achieving a certain level of gain.
+The CRP curve of a run can be paired with the DCG one in order to evaluate the behavior of a system from the qualitative point-of-view by considering both utility and effort aspects.
+Above we discussed some effort/gain plots showing how the Twist can discriminate between equally good runs from the utility/gain viewpoint in terms of avoidable effort required to the user; such plots can be the starting point for a thorough analysis of IR systems behavior by integrating them with plots of the CRP and DCG curves of a run as shown in Figure 11.